readthedocs/readthedocs.org/docs/development/buildenvironments.rst

 ==================

 Read the Docs uses container virtualization to encapsulate documentation build processes.
-Each build spins up a new virtual machinge using our base image, which is an image with the minimum necessary components required to build documentation.
+Each build spins up a new virtual machine using our base image, which is an image with the minimum necessary components required to build documentation.
 Virtual machines are limiting in CPU time and memory, which aims to reduce excessive usage of build resources.